Enhanced binding of an N-particle system interacting with a scalar field II.Relativistic version: Preliminaries

 We explain more technical improvement of this paper.

 {\bf (Reduction to the stability condition of $\heff^V$)} The stability condition is introduced in \cite{gll01} to show the existence of ground state of the non-relativistic quantum electrodynamics.
-The key ingredient is that we reduce the stability condition of $H^V$ to that of $\heff^V $ in Lemma \ref{P4.2}.
+The key ingredient in this paper is that we reduce the stability condition of $H^V$ to that of $\heff^V $ in Lemma \ref{P4.2}.
 Namely we show that the stability condition of $\heff^V $ implies that of $H^V$.
-These are proven by energy comparison inequality derived by functional integration of the heat semigroup generated by \kak{t1} (Lemma \ref{enebound1}) and a simple variation principle (Lemma \ref{enebound2}), hence we focus on showing the stability condition on $\heff^V $.
+These are proven by energy comparison inequality derived by functional integration of the heat semigroup generated by \eqref{t1} (Lemma \ref{enebound1}) and a simple variation principle (Lemma \ref{enebound2}), hence we focus on showing the stability condition on $\heff^V $ instead of $H^V$.

 {\bf (Uniform exponential localization by functional integrations)} Our method is a minor but nontrivial modification of \cite{hs08} and a mixture of \cite{ger00,gll01}.
-We do not assume the compactness condition on particle Hamiltonian, which is entered in \cite{ger00}.
+We do not assume the compactness condition on $\hp$, which is entered in \cite{ger00}.
 Instead of this we show an exponential localization of infrared-regularized ground states, $\|\gr(x)\|_\fff\leq C_\delta e^{-\delta|x|}$, which is derived through functional integrations in Lemma \ref{expdecay}.
-The crucial point is to show that this localization is uniform on $\sigma>0$,i.e., $C_\delta$ and $\delta$ are independent of $\s>0$.
+The crucial point is to show that this localization is uniform on $\sigma>0$, i.e., $C_\delta$ and $\delta$ are independent of $\s>0$.

-{\bf (Scaling parameter)} The scaling parameter introduced in this paper can be obtained by replacing the annihilation operator $a$ and the creation operator $\add$ with $\kappa a$ and $\kappa \add$, respectively.
-This scaling is the so-called weak coupling limit \cite{dav77,dav79}.
-Roughly speaking at least in the nonrelativistic domain $\hp\cong -\frac{1}{2m}\Delta+V$, and then with
+{\bf (Scaling parameter)} The scaling parameter introduced in this paper can be obtained by replacing the annihilation operator $a$ and the creation operator $a^{\ast}$ with $\kappa a$ and $\kappa a^{\ast}$, respectively.
+This scaling is introduced in \cite{dav77,dav79} and the scaling limit as $\kappa\to\infty$ is called the weak coupling limit.
+Roughly speaking at least in the nonrelativistic domain $\hp\cong -\frac{1}{2m}\Delta+V$, and then